 Soon after leaving the harbor, a fierce summer storm unexpectedly formed out of the blue skies.

-Locals called these strong northern winds a ‘North’wester.’
+Locals called these strong northern winds a “North’wester.”

 Gale winds created giant rolling waves that pounded over the bow of the 220-foot-long ship.

 According to an official inquiry, the captain called for the ship to turn back.
 The call came too late.
 A mountainous wave lifted the boat out of the water and tossed it onto an uncharted rock just below the water’s surface.
-The collision impaled the ship and left its side ripped open.
+The collision impaled the ship and ripped its side open.

 This screenshot shows the rock that sank the Brother Jonathan steamship in 1865.
 It is now known as Jonathan Rock.